Go Ad-Free

 Blepharitis is the technical term for inflamed eyelids.
 There are many potential causes of symptoms such as redness, itching and swelling of the eyelid, so an eye care specialist should make the diagnosis.
 Sometimes, it is associated with acne rosacea.
 Infection with bacteria or fungus may also trigger eyelid inflammation.
 Dry eyes resulting from dysfunction of the meibomian glands may be the source of the problem.
 Meibomian glands produce oil to help coat the surface of the eye and keep it moisturized.
 When they get plugged, the result can be very irritating.
 What is the solution for blepharitis?
-One reader found a new product that helps.
+Readers have tried a variety of products.

 OCuSoft Lid Scrub for Blepharitis: